 We send our blessings to all in this Holiday Season, and affirm that life can be lived more abundantly in the heart-full remembrance that we are indeed a human community on a beautiful planet that gives us the opportunity to thrive, even where there is challenge, illness, loss, or degradation.

 Let our choices in 2018 be informed by the joy of giving.
-Merry Christmas, Happy Hanukah, Happy Solstice, Peace on Earth, and good will to all!
+Merry Christmas, Happy Hanukkah, Happy Solstice, Peace on Earth and good will to all!